utk7arsh/utk7arsh/README.md

   - Former Vice President at [Engineering Society at UCLA](https://www.esuc.ucla.edu/)

 ### 🧐 Research
-- Graduate Research Assistant at [TrustML](https://trustml.github.io/), working on my dream inter-discipline of AI i.e. Robotics.
-Will have some updates rolling out soon.
+- Graduate Research Assistant at [TrustML](https://trustml.github.io/), working on my dream inter-discipline of Robotics.
+Working on VLM reasoning and VLA distillation papers.
+Will have some updates soon.
--  Undergraduate Student Researcher at [Scalable Analytics Institute lab](https://scai.cs.ucla.edu/) where I worked on CV projects like trying to improve glaucoma detection through contrastive learning, fine tuning SAM models to improve segmentation and exploring knowledge transfer in other vision models.
+-  Undergraduate Student Researcher at [Scalable Analytics Institute lab](https://scai.cs.ucla.edu/) where I worked on CV projects like trying to improve glaucoma detection through contrastive learning.
 See my paper contribution on information extraction and text systhesis generation [here](https://arxiv.org/pdf/2305.15090)
-- Former research assistant at [Amazon Science](https://www.amazon.science/) and [Peng's Language Understanding & Synthesis Lab
-](https://violetpeng.github.io/group/) working on computational humor in LLMs
+- Research assistant at [Amazon Science](https://www.amazon.science/) and [Peng's Language Understanding & Synthesis Lab ](https://violetpeng.github.io/group/) working on computational humor in LLMs
-- Former research assistant at the [Brain and AI lab at UCLA (The Roychowdhury Group)](https://www.vwaniroychowdhury.com) where I learnt what does ML research mean
+- Undergraduate Student Researcher at the [Brain and AI lab at UCLA (The Roychowdhury Group)](https://www.vwaniroychowdhury.com) where I learnt what does ML research mean as a freshman

 ### 💼 Work experience
 - Incoming ML Infra Intern at [Nuro](https://nuro.ai/) working on the Data Platform Team